unlock-protocol/docs/governance/the-unlock-token.md

 ### Multi-chain support

 We believe the Unlock Protocol can \(and will\) be deployed on any EVM-compatible chain or environment.
-As such, each of these deployment will have its own version of UDT.
-However, the canonical instance of UDT will be deployed on the Ethereum main-net and our goal is to build mechanisms to peg the side-chains UDT to the UDT on the mainnet.
+As such, each of these deployment will have its own "bridged" version of the UDT token from Ethereum's mainnet.
 Details of the mechanism to enable side chains to also reward adoption with UDT [can be found on this page](https://github.com/unlock-protocol/unlock/wiki/UDT-on-side-chains-and-L2).

-### Economic incentives

-#### Growth of supply

-The supply of UDT is expected to grow as long as the network grows since each new referral will mint new tokens.
-However, the growth of supply is capped by the growth of GDP.
-As GDP grows faster than the supply, each UDT becomes more valuable.